-- appears to be a comfortable margin for security".
-I had recommended, and continue to recommend, 20 rounds; I had proposed reduced-round options only "to save time" for users "who value speed more highly than confidence". - The SHA-3 call for submissions [69] said that "NIST expects SHA-3 to have a security strength that is at least as good as the hash algorithms currently specified in FIPS 180-2, and that this security strength will be achieved with significantly improved efficiency".
-When NIST selected Keccak as SHA-3, it wrote [37] that Keccak "offers exceptional performance in areas where SHA-2 does not", and that Keccak "received a significant amount of cryptanalysis, although not quite the depth of analysis applied to BLAKE, Grøstl, or Skein".
-On the other hand, NIST's prioritization of efficiency over security was not as clear for SHA-3 as for AES: [37] also said that Keccak "relies on completely different architectural principles from those of SHA-2 for its security". - CAESAR called [18] for "authenticated ciphers that (1) offer advantages over AES-GCM and (2) are suitable for widespread adoption".
+does not", and that Keccak "received a significant amount of cryptanalysis, although not quite the depth of analysis applied to BLAKE, Grøstl, or Skein".
+On the other hand, NIST's prioritization of efficiency over security was not as clear for SHA-3 as for AES: [45] also said that Keccak "relies on completely different architectural principles from those of SHA-2 for its security".

+- CAESAR called [19] for "authenticated ciphers that (1) offer advantages over AES-GCM and (2) are suitable for widespread adoption".
 Proposals varied in whether they emphasized security advantages or efficiency advantages.
-The CAESAR committee later identified three "use cases" [20]: "lightweight applications" requiring "small hardware area and/or small code for 8-bit CPUs"; "high-performance applications" requiring "efficiency on 64-bit CPUs (servers) and/or dedicated hardware"; and, deviating from the speed theme, "defense in depth" providing "authenticity despite nonce misuse".
-Ultimately the CAESAR committee selected Ascon (first choice) and ACORN (second choice) for use case 1, AEGIS-128 and OCB (without an order) for use case 2, and Deoxys-II (first choice) and COLM (second choice) for use case 3. - The most recent NISTPQC report [9] refers repeatedly to performance as a basis for decisions.
-For example, the report says that NIST's "first priority for standardization is a KEM that would have acceptable performance in widely used applications overall.
+The CAESAR committee later identified three "use cases" [21]: "lightweight applications" requiring "small hardware area and/or small code for 8-bit CPUs"; "high-performance applications" requiring "efficiency on 64-bit CPUs (servers) and/or dedicated hardware"; and, deviating from the speed theme, "defense in depth" providing "authenticity despite nonce misuse".
+Ultimately the CAESAR committee selected Ascon (first choice) and ACORN (second choice) for use case 1, AEGIS-128 and OCB (without an order) for use case 2, and Deoxys-II (first choice) and COLM (second choice) for use case 3. - The NISTPQC reports referred repeatedly to performance as a basis for decisions.
+For example, [9] said that NIST's "first priority for standardization is a KEM that would have acceptable performance in widely used applications overall.
 As such, possible standardization for FrodoKEM can likely wait".
 What is not "acceptable" in Frodo's performance?
-NIST wrote that a TLS server using Frodo uses "close to 2 million cycles" and "receives a public key and a ciphertext (around 20,000 bytes in total) for every fresh key exchange". - NISTLWC called [81] for submissions of hash functions and authenticated ciphers "tailored for resource-constrained devices", since "many conventional cryptographic standards" are "difficult or impossible to implement" in such devices, at least with the constraint of acceptable performance.
-This is the most recent competition in this list, with an initial submission deadline in 2019.
+NIST wrote that a TLS server using Frodo uses "close to 2 million cycles" and "receives a public key and a ciphertext (around 20,000 bytes in total) for every fresh key exchange".
+Similarly, the report [10] on the first batch of NISTPQC winners (Dilithium, Falcon, Kyber, and SPHINCS+) praised Frodo's "conservative design choices" but claimed that Frodo "is clearly not an immediate drop-in general-purpose scheme". - NISTLWC called [100] for submissions of hash functions and authenticated ciphers "tailored for resource-constrained devices", since "many conventional cryptographic standards" are "difficult or impossible to implement" in such devices, at least with the constraint of acceptable performance.
+NISTLWC is the most recent competition in this list, with an initial submission deadline in 2019; NISTLWC selected Ascon in 2023.

 Almost all of these competitions are for symmetric cryptography: block ciphers, hash functions, authenticated ciphers, etc. Symmetric cryptography is applied to every byte of communicated data, authenticating every byte and encrypting every potentially confidential byte.
-The Android storage-encryption example (almost)
+The Android storage-encryption example (almost) fits this pattern, with every byte encrypted (but currently not authenticated) before being communicated to the untrusted storage device.
+As another example, the fastest signature systems involve